-Board Finding: While the legal analysis by the applicant is sound, making this finding relies upon the statement by the applicant's radio frequency (RF) engineer that the "need for closing a significant gap in coverage, in order to avoid an effective prohibition of wireless services, constitutes (a) unique circumstance when a zoning variance is required.".
-The Board recommends a peer review by an independent RF engineer to confirm this determination by the applicant.
+Staff Finding: While the legal analysis by the Applicant is sound, making this finding relies upon the statement by the Applicant's radio frequency (RF) engineer that the "need for closing a significant gap in coverage, in order to avoid an effective prohibition of wireless services, constitutes (a) unique circumstance when a zoning variance is required."
+See finding #1 for comments from the independent RF Engineer.
+Staff finds that this finding has been met.